-For marine applications I have made them port and starboard.
+For marine applications I have made the cockpit repeaters port and starboard, red and green.

 Click on the thumbnail to see the diagram of the board I have fitted behind the dashboard on BBM.
 Having changed to electronic flasher units I had to fit a suppressed HT lead to stop interference.
 This enables me to switch back to semaphore indication if required.

 Switching to electronic flasher relays (with click) has improved the flash rate and start up.
 I did have to replace the copper cored HT lead with a carbon cored one to remove electrical interference.
 I went back to the 60’s for the method of fitting carbon leads to acorns.

 To match the indicators I have fitted left and right hand door mirrors.
 Absolutely essential for continental driving.

 Seeing an advertisement for a double front shock absorber I thought it would be good fitted to the Ruby.
 It is a well made item and no doubt has racing history.
 The double shock absorber uses two pivot points instead of one, allowing each side to operate independently, transforming the handling.

 Having fitted it before the Yorkshire Experience we noticed a definite improvement in cornering and control of front end bounce.
 I now set the bolts to 20 ft lbs torque.
 This with a well adjusted radius arm anchorage really keeps the suspension under control.
 For a ruby that is.